 Having the Common Core Standards led me to modify instruction in a number of ways.
 I’ll discuss the major changes based on the instructional shifts outlined for the Common Core ELA standards:

-These requires students to learn about the world through many different varieties of text, rather than through teachers and literature.
+These shifts require students to learn about the world through many different varieties of text, rather than through teachers and literature.
 They are encouraged to explore the world through a rich combination of fiction and non-fiction.
 To accomplish this, I recommend constructing text sets that allow students to examine a different part of the world or culture and all pertinent information about the area.
 For example, when I taught seventh grade I taught the novel Old Man and the Sea.
 Before the Common Core, we spent a lot of time just reading the novel, but in order to meet both the literary and informational standards, I had to shift.
 I created a text set that included text about the history of Cuba (the setting), deep sea fishing, and baseball and Joe DiMaggio (important symbols in the novel).
 We immersed ourselves in text, videos, and pictures about Cuban culture, the history of baseball and how fishing has evolved through the centuries.
 Students learned about many disciplines in one literature unit.

 Shift 3: Staircase of Complexity: